-Left Hook Bicycle Accidents
+Left Hook Bicycle Accidents in Boston, MA

 Left hook bicycle accidents occur when a driver turns left without checking and strikes a cyclist, often with the front of the vehicle.
 A common scenario is the driver and cyclist will enter an intersection from opposite directions and collide, resulting in the bicycle accident.
 But drivers can also turn left out of a driveway or parking lot and cause a devastating injury.